Bottom Line

 Comfort

-The HOKA Speedgoat 6 preserves many of the comfy elements we’ve always loved about this line.
+The Hoka Speedgoat 7 preserves many of the comfy elements we’ve always loved about this line.
 Its slightly rockered profile supports a natural gait.
 Effective arch support cradles our feet through miles of rough trail in the backcountry.

-This shoe has a super tall stack height – 40 mm – that absorbs shock well.
-Most of that height is foam that blocks sharp rocks and pokey roots, although they earn a lower score for responsiveness as a result.
+This shoe has a tall stack height — 37 millimeters — that absorbs shock well.
+Most of that height is new Super-Critically Foamed EVA that blocks sharp rocks and pokey roots, although they earn a lower score for responsiveness as a result.
 The airy mesh uppers are super breathable, so our feet stay cool and dry on hot summer days.

-Overall, these updates feel like a slight step backward in comfort.
-The shoe isn’t as cushy, forgiving, or flexible as previous Speedgoats, and it took a 10- to 15-mile break-in period before they softened up.
-If you loved earlier versions, these changes might be a dealbreaker — though they still lead the pack compared to most of the other trail shoes we tested.
+While the 7s feel slightly more comfortable than the 6s, they’re still a slight step backward in comfort compared to the original Speedgoats..
+The shoe isn’t as cushy, forgiving, or flexible as previous Speedgoats, and it took a 10- to 15-mile break-in period for them to soften up.
+If you loved earlier versions, these changes might be a dealbreaker — though they still are solid compared to most of the other trail shoes we tested.

 Traction

-We ranked the Speedgoat 6s highly for traction.
+We ranked the Speedgoat 7s highly for traction.
 HOKA redesigned the tread pattern on these shoes, adding more lugs at the forefoot for better grip on ascents.
-We also appreciated the new design through the center and sides for increased lateral control and added stability, and the Vibram rubber blend is sticky and reliable on most terrain.
+We also appreciated the new design through the center and sides for increased lateral control and added stability.

 Weight

-Each shoe only weighs 9.8 ounces – that’s only 1 pound, 3.6 ounces for the pair – placing the Speedgoat 6 solidly in the middle of the pack.
+Each shoe weighs only 9.7 ounces (that’s 1 pound, 3.4 ounces for the pair), placing the Speedgoat 7 solidly in the middle of the pack.
 Thanks to a woven mesh upper, airy foam soles, and minimalist components from the thin laces to simple TPU overlays, these things won’t weigh your feet down.

-This lower weight helps minimize fatigue and strain so we could hike farther without discomfort, and the dry times and breathability are excellent.
+This lower weight helps minimize fatigue and strain, so we could run and hike farther without discomfort, and the dry times and breathability are excellent.

 The sacrifice for lighter materials, though, is much less durability.
 The sheer amount of mesh and lightweight foam doesn’t offer strong defense against sharp rocks and debris on the trail.
 However, if your top priority is a fairly fast, lightweight shoe for running and hiking, the Speedgoat gets the job done.